USCGC ESCANABA (WPG-77)

 “THE SPIRIT LIVES ON”

 The newest ESCANABA recalls the heroic actions of the first ESCANABA with the ship’s motto “The Spirit Lives On.”
 A special tradition has evolved around that motto.
 Every year on the anniversary of the sinking, the entire ship’s crew assembles on the weather decks for a memorial ceremony honoring the service and sacrifice of the first ESCANABA’s crew.
-On that day, the ESCANABA Captain calls Mr. Raymond O’Malley, the remaining survivor of the sinking.
-This call is made by phone or by radio on June 13th whether ESCANABA is at sea or in port, so that the Captain can report to Mr. O’Malley on the health of the crew, the state of the ship, and our commitment that “The Spirit Lives On.”
+On that day, the ESCANABA Captain calls the relatives of Mr. Raymond O’Malley, the last remaining survivor of the sinking who passed away in 2021.
+This call is made by phone or by radio on June 13th whether ESCANABA is at sea or in port, so that the Captain can report to the family Mr. O’Malley on the health of the crew, the state of the ship, and our commitment that “The Spirit Lives On.”

 The second ESCANABA (WHEC-64) was built by Western Pipe and Steel Company, San Pedro, California and was commissioned March 20, 1946.
 The ship was a 255-foot gunboat powered by a Westinghouse 4,000 turbo-electric engine, and single propeller.
 Full displacement tonnage was 1,978.